 When you get divorced, you’ll usually need to divide any property or other assets.
 According to Russian law, any assets that you obtain during marriage will be divided when you get divorced.
 In the best-case scenario, you can come to a mutual agreement and have this certified by a notary.

-If it’s not possible to reach an agreement, a court will rule over how your assets are divided.
+If agreement is impossible, a court rules over the division of assets.
 If you have any joint assets that you acquired for your children, these will be given to the parent who has custody.